 Credit and travel credit cards tend to have higher fees than debit cards, but also offer attractive reward schemes for spending the extra money.
 Sometimes the amount of money you pay for the credit card is totally worth what you get back.

 For example, with the American Express Explorer Travel Credit card you spend $395 in annual fees, but you receive up to $400 worth in travel-related rewards.
 In any situation, make sure you're happy with the level of rewards you get for your outgoings, before you commit to a credit card.

 We’ve put together a table below summarising the rewards for the cards mentioned in this article.
 This should give you some idea of what you will get, but we suggest doing your own research before applying.

 |NAB Low Rate Credit card||

 ||Amex Explorer Credit Card||

-If you are looking for a credit card to fund your travels, then in general, we would recommend a credit card such as the ANZ Low Rate Credit card, as they have lower fees attached.
+If you're looking for a credit card to fund your travels, then we recommend a credit card like the ANZ Low Rate Credit card, as they have lower fees attached.

 |Credit Cards||Travel Credit Cards|

 |1.
 Westpac Low Rate Credit Card||1.
 American Express Qantas Discovery Card|